kingharrison/cheer-scoring/README.md

 Iterations are:
 * Multiple newly available skills performed together without stopping
 * Non-repetive elemental skills added to newly availabe skills (must be a skill that is scorable in a previous level)
-* Building skills performed / caught at a higher level of extension, to a body position, or using less bases (the start of all base scoring is done with 3. using 2 bases is one letter up, using 1 base is 2 letters up.
+* Building skills performed / caught at a higher level of extension, to a body position, or using less bases (the start of all base scoring is done with 3.
+Using 2 bases is one letter up, using 1 base is 2 letters up.
 If a skill is attempted as a 1 base but is assisted as 2, that drops a letter grade)
 * Adding at least one full rotation to move up a letter
 * Every legal level of stunt from smoosh, to half, to extended is a letter up.